 So, here — from easy to strenuous, and from popular routes teeming with people to little-known byways — are 11 of the most stunning trails of the Hawaiian Islands.

 1. Diamond Head Summit Trail, Diamond Head State Monument

-Anyone who has visited Honolulu’s lively Waikiki Beach has surely seen it -- the long mountainous cone that stretches along the southern tip of Oahu.
+This is my pick for the best hike in Hawaii.
+Check out TravelAwaits’ picks for the best hikes in all 50 states here.
+Anyone who has visited Honolulu’s lively Waikiki Beach has surely seen it — the long mountainous cone that stretches along the southern tip of Oahu.
 Diamond Head State Monument is Hawaii’s most recognizable landmark, and its Diamond Head Summit Trail is among the most popular hikes on the islands.

 Don’t expect solitude on the Diamond Head Summit Trail.
 Regardless of the time or season, you’re likely to be joined by throngs of hikers who all have a common goal in mind: getting to the summit to take in the startlingly beautiful view.

 Although it’s fun to scramble up the trail’s steep switchbacks and through its 225-foot-long lighted tunnel, the real payoff is at the top.
 There, you get the postcard view of Honolulu’s gleaming skyline juxtaposed against the turquoise-blue waters and white sand of Waikiki Beach’s perfect crescent.